This article aims to answer the question of what is a medical device, and who is responsible for it, according to the MDR.

 If you enjoyed this article, make sure to take a look at the ones we previously published here.

-Would you like to know more about Medical Device Regulation?
+Would you like to know more about the Medical Device Regulation?

 If you want to know more about understanding the European regulation for medical devices, take a look at our online Introduction to the Medical Device Regulation (EU) 2017/745 course.
 This online course is an in-depth overview of the Medical Device Regulation according to (EU) 2017/745 as well as related guidances, like MDCG, and how to apply to a notified body for conformity assessment.